 The actual day is November 2., but the celebration lasts several days.
 Being national holidays many things were closed (except for a few museums).
 This is not great, when you are a tourist visiting for a few days.

 The celebrations mainly take place in people’s homes and/or the cemetery.
 This we could of course not experience or take part in.

-We had planned the entire trips departure date, so we could experience this.
-But when we arrived we discovered we had missed the giant parade by a few days.
-This is held before the Day of the Dead.
-(Yes, I know this is my own fault, but in my defense it was the first year it was held, so we didn’t have the information before the tickets were booked) But also –the parade is a new thing created mainly for tourists and many of the new papers were filled with critical articles stating that this is destroying the old tradition.
-This made me a little less sad that I missed it…
+We had planned the entire trip’s departure date, so we could experience this.
+But when we arrived, we discovered that we had missed the giant parade by a few days, sine it’s held before the Day of the Dead.
+(Yes, I know this is my own fault, but in my defense it was the first year it was held, so we didn’t have the information before the tickets were booked).
+But also –the parade is a new thing created mainly for tourists.
+Many of the newspapers were filled with critical articles stating, that this is destroying the old tradition.
+This made me a little less sad, that I missed it…

 I am not religious or superstitious, but I find it very interesting, that the days around November 1 play a special role in several countries only with small divergences.
 Most cultures apparently agree that this is a time, where the “borders” between the living and the dead are open!

-So maybe this a special time of the year, so just to be on the safe side: Thanks ancestors, but stay out!
+So maybe this time of year is a special time, and just to be on the safe side: Thanks ancestors, but stay out!

 Do you like travel for holidays?